 Explore, Prototype, and Play with a Guided Course

 Every instance of Coursetune comes with a special area designated to explore, prototype, and play called Z- Examples and Play Space.
 Within this area, you can build, edit, and experiment with demo courses to learn how Coursetune works.
 This is a walled garden that won’t affect your other curriculum.
 This area includes mapping examples, tuning examples, and course sharing examples.
 Use the Create, Play, and Learn folder to find the Guided Course.
 Need a new Guided Course?
-Navigate to your desired level 3 and turn on Edit mode.
+Navigate to your desired program (level 3) and turn on Edit mode.
 Click the "+" next to the bottom bar to open the "Add Course" panel.
 Click on "Copy", and then select "Insert Guided Course".
 Here’s a help article for more step by step guidance.

 Step 1: Creating and Editing your Course Information